Student Life and Services

 College is full of challenges, and these challenges are what make college such a powerful time of growth.
 Sometimes our challenges pile up, and it’s difficult to keep track of our big-picture goals in light of the small but urgent things demanding our attention.

-That’s why Student Success exists.
+That’s why Whitworth Student Success exists.
 With competent staff and peer success coaches, we’ll help you take on the challenges that keep you from pursuing your dreams.
 We’ll help you solve problems like managing your time, studying more efficiently, and getting answers to your questions about how to make the college experience work for you.
 Don’t let the little stuff keep you from the big stuff.
-Visit Student Success today in Hixson Union Building Room 242 on the Second Floor, or email us at studentsuccess@whitworth.edu.
+Visit the Student Success Center today in Hixson Union Building Room 242 on the second floor, or email us at studentsuccess@whitworth.edu.

 Associated Students of Whitworth University